davidsvaughn/md2pdf/x1-premium.md

 ### Red Flags

-- Several claims are impressive but non-specific (e.g., \"pioneered foundational systems\" or \"elite systems architect\").
+- Several claims are impressive but non-specific (e.g., "pioneered foundational systems" or "elite systems architect").
 Lack of detail may raise credibility questions.
 - No clear CFO, operations lead, or compliance/security leadership despite handling sensitive startup data.
 - The team is very new--many members joined in late 2025.
-Execution velocity and cohesion are unproven.
+Execution velocity and cohesion are unproven..

 ### Opportunities for Improvement